Saturday, March 8, 2025

 Having control over others is power; having control over yourself is dominion

-Description of my fifth book - Unforgettable personalities of history
+Unforgettable Personalities of History : Description of my fifth book

+People Who Changed the World.
 Get to know the most famous names from ancient times to the present day who have left a lasting mark on the history of mankind.
 Find out who the brave explorers, brilliant scientists, famous creators, and wise leaders are.
 Get acquainted with a brief description and photo of their brilliant ideas, incredible discoveries, and unimaginable successes, as well as how their social impact and courage have shaped our world.
 A person can inspire you and unlock your hidden talent and potential.
-An opportunity to become a future leader, creator, or discoverer!
-The book is an ideal read for children over 12 years old who are eager to get acquainted with history and the extraordinary personalities who have shaped our world.
+Each chapter presents an opportunity to become a future leader, creator, or discoverer!
+The book is an ideal read for children over 12 who are eager to get acquainted with history and the extraordinary personalities that have shaped our world.

 Expect it in all e-stores.
 You can also order it from bookstores within a month.
 The book is available in hardcover and softcover as well as an e-book.
 You can also read it for free in the promotions of Smashwords:👇 https://www.smashwords.com/profile/view/SezginIsmailov

-Amazon, eBay, Adlibris , Powells , Rakuten , Kobo , Barnes & Noble, Kinokuniya , Thalia , JPC , Abebooks.com , Takealot.com , Booklooker , Alibris, Morawa, Booktopia, Triftbooks, WOM, Google Play, Flipkart , Hugendubel, Bücher, Michaelsbund, Dumocks, Kitapavrupa, Pandora, BOL, Orellfüssli, Lehmanns, Walmart, Eurobuch, Tredition, Biblio, Faltershop, Helikon, Legimi, Bokus, D§R, Imge, Cinius, Indigo, Imusic, Athenaeum, Kaufland, Mondadoristore, Paagman, Weltbild, Betterworldbooks, Blackwells, Ebook, Exlibris, Lesen, Libroworld, Lesejury, Kitapsepeti, Ozone, and many others
+Amazon, eBay, Adlibris , Powells , Rakuten , Kobo , Barnes & Noble, Kinokuniya , Thalia , JPC , Abebooks.com , Takealot.com , Booklooker , Alibris, Morawa, Booktopia, Thriftbooks, WOM, Google Play, Flipkart , Hugendubel, Bücher, Michaelsbund, Dumocks, Kitapavrupa, Pandora, BOL, Orellfüssli, Lehmanns, Walmart, Eurobuch, Tredition, Biblio, Faltershop, Helikon, Legimi, Bokus, D§R, Imge, Cinius, Indigo, Imusic, Athenaeum, Kaufland, Mondadoristore, Paagman, Weltbild, Betterworldbooks, Blackwells, Ebook, Exlibris, Lesen, Libroworld, Lesejury, Kitapsepeti, Ozone, and many others

 Monday, March 3, 2025